keep-starknet-strange/broly/README.md

    ord wallet send [OPTIONS] --fee-rate <FEE_RATE> <ADDRESS> <ASSET>
    ```
    - Note that the `ord` CLI requires the `Submitter` to run a Bitcoin full node.
 [Bitcoin Core](https://bitcoincore.org/en/blog/) client can be downloaded and run on a remote machine or locally and requires around 600GB initial download of data.
 An option for running a Bitcoin node is a [Digital Ocean droplet](https://cloud.digitalocean.com/droplets?i=fb217b), which allows for one click deployment and SSH connection.
+   - Manual inscriptions can be done on [Ordiscan](https://ordiscan.com/inscribe) by connecting a Bitcoin wallet and uploading the image/GIF or copying the text.
+The data and the Taproot compatible Bitcoin address of the `Requester` can be copied directly from the inscription's page on Broly at `https://www.broly-btc.com/request/{inscription_id}`.
+The inclusion of the transaction in a Bitcoin block should take ~10 minutes.
+Once the transaction is confirmed, it will become visible in the Xverse wallet in the `Collectibles` section.
+From there, the `Submitter` can send it in one click to the `Requester`.
+The transaction hash of the transfer (not the creation transaction) is needed to prove on Starknet that the inscription has been done correctly.
 6. `bitcoin-on-starknet.js` package:
    - Fetches the Bitcoin data from the creation and transfer Bitcoin transactions.
    - Registers the Bitcoin blocks and updates the canonical chain with the [Utu Relay](https://bitcoin-on-starknet.com/bitcoin/introduction#the-utu-relayer-bridging-two-worlds) contract on Starknet.